boldare/boldare-tech/content/posts/2018-04-19--how-to-implement-redux-in-react/index.md

 ```

-To allow `Counter` component connect to store, we need to import `connect` method
+To allow the `Counter` component connect to the store, we need to import the `connect` method

 ```js
 import { connect } from 'react-redux';
 ```

-To give us possibility to read a state, we need to pass the redux state to props (`mapStateToProps`), and use `connect()` method.
+To allow us to read the state, we need to pass the redux state to the props (`mapStateToProps`), and use the `connect()` method.

 ```js
 const mapStateToProps = state => {